k0retux/fuddly/docs/source/tutorial.rst

 ``tTYPE``.

+.. _tuto:reset-dmaker:

 Resetting & Cloning Disruptors
 ++++++++++++++++++++++++++++++

-Whether you want to use generators or disruptors that you previously use in a *data maker chain*, you would certainly need to reset it or clone it.
+Whether you want to use generators or disruptors that you previously used in a *data maker chain*, you would certainly need to reset it or to clone it.
 Indeed, every data maker has an internal sequencing state, that remember if it has been disabled (and for generators it also keeps the *seeds*).
 Thus, if you want to reuse it, one way is to reset it by issuing the following command::